valadam/wsuk-national-resources/3 - Front-End Development/A/README.md

 - `GB-NIR` is 'Northern Ireland'
 - `JP` is 'Japan'

-Include a button to close to the modal.
+Include a button to close the modal.
+The modal should take into account diffrent screen sizes.

 ### Artwork Data